lkrdev/lookml-project-transfer-manager/README.md

 ## GitHub API Key Permissions

-The GitHub Personal Access Token (PAT) stored as `GITHUB_API_KEY` in Script Properties requires the **`repo`** scope.
+The GitHub Personal Access Token (PAT) stored as `GITHUB_API_KEY` in Script Properties requires the **`Administration`** scope.
 This permission is necessary for the script to programmatically add deploy keys to your GitHub repositories with write access.

 ---